 ABS has a high contraction ratio, which means it shrinks a lot when it is cooled.
-This can cause the print to warp up and create cracks in it.
+This can cause the print to warp and create cracks.
 To avoid this from happening, ABS has to be printed in an enclosed and warm environment, without any cooling.

-Make it stick and know how to remove the print
+Make it stick and understand how to remove the print

-The first layer is the most important one when printing with ABS, good adhesion needs to be ensured to have success in your prints.
-ABS has a high contraction ratio, and if it is cooled too quickly, it will warp up and unstick from the bed.
-In the other hand, this contraction can also create tensions in the printing surface and you can find some glass chips stuck under your print, and those are not good at all.
+The first layer is the most important layer when printing with ABS.
+Proper adhesion needs to be ensured to have success in your prints.
+ABS has a high contraction ratio, and if it is cooled too quickly, it will warp and unstick from the bed.
+In addition, this contraction can also create tension on the printing surface.
+If this happens you may find glass chips stuck under your print.
+Obviously not an ideal situation.

-To prevent all of this from happening, apply a good amount of Magigoo and preheat the hotbed for a while so the printing surface is at the same temperature and the build volume is warm.
+To prevent all of this from happening, apply a good amount of Magigoo and preheat the hotbed for a few minutes so the printing surface is the same temperature and the build volume is warm.
 Set up the Adhesion type to "Raft", this will prevent warping and glass chipping as it will use a greater surface for the ABS to stick on the build plate.

-Before taking out your finished print, let it cool down as slowly as possible so it contracts uniformly and the tensions are mellowed.
+Before taking out your finished print, let it cool down as slow as possible so it contracts uniformly and the tensions mellow.
 Once cool, remove the print carefully.
-Here are some more tips that will help you in removing your prints:
+Here are some more tips that will help you remove your prints: